coursemaster44/Section-11/README.md

 Click on Start Build

 **Step 4.
 See Build Status>Phase details**
+- Wait for all phases to be completed

 **Step 5.
 Now Goto S3>sample-node-app-amit>devbuild-crud**
 - See crud-cb >zip file

 # End of Lab